mwnickerson/ludus_mythic_teamserver/README.md

 # Ansible Role: Mythic Teamserver ([Ludus](https://ludus.cloud))

-An Ansible role that installs and spins up a Nythic Teamserver on a Debian or Ubuntu server.
+An Ansible role that installs and spins up a Mythic Teamserver on a Debian or Ubuntu server.
 The role automatically installs a couple of Mythic agents but feel free to fork to add for your own use.

 ## Dependencies